Creative academic

 To illustrate the concept of a learning ecology and show how a narrative might be created to reveal the nature of personal creativity and how it emerges through our interactions with materials, events, people and circumstances of our life, I offer an example below.
 The illustration shows my learning ecology for two connected projects I undertook between August and early October 2014.
 I produced it initially to show students I was teaching at Beijing Normal University what I meant by a learning ecology and how I had used the tools of the Social Age to learn something that was new to me.

-two cycles of activity over about 10 weeks.
+My ecology contains two cycles of activity over about 10 weeks.
 The first involved learning in order to produce an issue of Lifewide Magazine dedicated to Exploring the Social Age of Learning.
 The second cycle was the learning process I created in order to prepare for teaching a short course on the Social Age at Beijing Normal University.
 At the end of this process I knew I had developed my understanding of the concept of learning in the Social Age and also developed new knowledge on the way social media is being used by young people in China.

 1 HISTORY - When we start any learning project we do not begin with a blank sheet of paper, rather we start with all sorts of background knowledge, assumptions and questions some of which is relevant much of which isn’t.
 Some of which is helpful but some is not.
 We also start with process knowledge - knowing how to learn and develop in this particular context.
 This is the most important knowledge we posses.